 By Melanie Graysmith

 Saturday August 19, 2017 is World Humanitarian Day, a day the United Nations General Assembly designates to commemorate and reflect on the many men and women around the world who selflessly put their lives at risk working in humanitarian causes around the globe.
 The tireless efforts of the Sergio Vieira de Mello family and foundation came together to remember and honor Sergio Vieira de Mello, Special Representative of the Secretary-General to Iraq.
-Sérgio and 21 of his colleagues were killed in the bombing of the UN Headquarters in Baghdad in 2003.READ MORE: A new take on the man of steel!
+Sérgio and 21 of his colleagues were killed in the bombing of the UN Headquarters in Baghdad in 2003.READ MORE: The Feud and Goldbergs the family fun zone